documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 To start the process of Integrating Multiple Clusters the user must click with the mouse on the button on the right side so the screen presents the specific blanks.

 On this screen the user may integrate several existing Clusters on the public cloud providers.
-They must select which they wish to search, next the following blanks are exhibited:
+They must select which they wish to search, next the following blanks are displayed:

 * **Contract**: This blank is a dropdown list with the user's contracts, when selecting, the partform loads the credentials of the selected contract.
 * **Credential**: The user must select one of the access credentials registered on the Mangue.io platform to confirm their identity alongside the environment contracted with the public cloud.